shuzhao-li-lab/metDataModel/README.md

 Internal structures of each class are not meant to be final.
 As long as a workflow is adhered to these core concepts, interoperability is easy to achieve.

-## Serialized empCpd format (in JSON and can be impplemented in any language)
+## Serialized empCpd format (in JSON and can be implemented in any language)

     empCpd = {
     "neutral_formula_mass": 268.08077,